 At the age of seven Joseph was sent to live with his uncle, aunt, and grandmother in Galway, New York, about 35 miles away from his parents in Albany.

 While Joseph was away, his mother tried to nurse his father back to health, but without success; his father died when Joseph was nine.

 Joseph did not enjoy school in Galway, and when he was 13 he moved back to his mother’s home in Albany.
-He began an apprenticeship to a watchmaker there.
+He began an apprenticeship to a watchmaker.
 Albany’s economy was in poor shape though, and after two years the watchmaker closed his business.

 The young boy and his mother scraped a living; his mother took in boarders, and Joseph began to take an interest in the theater, hoping that one day he would become a great actor.